Chart Color Schemes

 An assessment of population growth drivers in Whitfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Whitfield's (Qld) estimated population is around 4,399.
-This reflects an increase of 137 people since the 2021 Census, which reported a population of 4,262.
-The change is inferred from AreaSearch's estimation of 4,391 residents following examination of ABS's latest ERP data release in June 2024 and validation of one new address since the Census date.
-This level of population equates to a density ratio of 738 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 97.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Whitfield's population is estimated at around 4,400 as of Feb 2026.
+This reflects an increase of 138 people (3.2%) since the 2021 Census, which reported a population of 4,262 people.
+The change is inferred from the resident population of 4,391, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 738 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb of Whitfield (Qld) was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
-Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected for Whitfield (Qld).
-The area is expected to increase by 844 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected, with the suburb expected to increase by 845 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population